 Periods of market volatility remain, and may continue to occur in the future, in response to various political, social and economic events both within and outside of the United States.
 These conditions have resulted in, and in many cases continue to result in, greater price volatility, less liquidity, widening credit spreads and a lack of price transparency, with many securities remaining illiquid and of uncertain value.
 Such market conditions may adversely affect the Fund, including by making valuation of some of the Fund's securities uncertain and/or result in sudden and significant valuation increases or declines in the Fund's holdings.
-In addition, local, regional or global events such as war, including Russia's invasion of Ukraine, the Hamas terrorist attacks, spread of infectious diseases or other public health issues (such as the global pandemic caused by the COVID-19 virus), recessions, rising inflation, or other events could have a significant negative impact on the Fund and its investments.
-Such events may affect certain geographic regions, countries, sectors and industries more significantly than others.

 Interest Rates.
 General interest rate fluctuations may have a substantial negative impact on the Fund's investments, the value of the Fund and the Fund's rate of return.
 A reduction in the interest or dividend rates on new investments relative to interest or dividend rates on current investments could also have an adverse impact on the Fund's net investment income.
 An increase in interest rates could decrease the value of any investments held by the Fund that earn fixed interest or dividend rates, including debt securities, convertible securities, preferred stocks, loans and high-yield bonds, and also could increase interest or dividend expenses, thereby decreasing net income.
-Interest rates have risen over the past year and the chance that they will continue to rise is pronounced.

-Recently, central banks such as the Federal Reserve Bank have been increasing interest rates in an effort to slow the rate of inflation.
-There is a risk that increased interest rates may cause the economy to enter a recession.
+Central banks such as the Federal Reserve Bank have been increasing interest rates, though this trend has tempered recently as the rate of inflation slows.
+There is a risk that heightened interest rates may cause the economy to enter a recession.
 Any such recession would negatively impact the Fund and the investments held by the Fund.
 These impacts may include:

-- severe declines in the Fund's net asset values; - inability of the Fund to accurately or reliably value its portfolios; - inability of the Fund to pay any dividends or distributions; - inability of the Fund to maintain its status as a RIC under the Code; - declines in the value of the Fund's investments; - increased risk of default or bankruptcy by the companies in which the Fund invests; - increased risk of companies in which the Fund invests being unable to weather an extended cessation of normal economic activity and thereby impairing their ability to continue functioning as a going concern; and - limited availability of new investment opportunities.
+- severe declines in the Fund's NAVs; - inability of the Fund to accurately or reliably value its portfolios; - inability of the Fund to pay any dividends or distributions; - inability of the Fund to maintain its status as a RIC under the Internal Revenue Code of 1986, as amended (the "Code"); - declines in the value of the Fund's investments; - increased risk of default or bankruptcy by the companies in which the Fund invests; - increased risk of companies in which the Fund invests being unable to weather an extended cessation of normal economic activity and thereby impairing its ability to continue functioning as a going concern; and - limited availability of new investment opportunities.

 Inflation Risk.
-Inflation risk is the risk that the value of assets or income from investments will be worth less in the future as inflation decreases the value of money.
-Recently, inflation has increased to its highest level in decades, and the Federal Reserve has been raising the federal funds rate in response.
+Inflation risk is the risk that the value of assets or income from investments will be worth less in the future as inflation decreases the value of money This risk may be elevated compared to historical market conditions because of recent monetary policy measures and the current interest rate environment.
 Inflation rates may change frequently and significantly as a result of various factors, including unexpected shifts in the domestic or global economy and changes in economic policies, and the Fund's investments may not keep pace with inflation, which may result in losses to Fund shareholders.
 As inflation increases, the real value of the Fund's shares and dividends may decline.
 In addition, during any periods of rising inflation, interest rates of any debt securities held by the Fund would likely increase, which would tend to further reduce returns to shareholders.
 This risk is greater for fixed-income instruments with longer maturities.